 To repair corrupt MXF files, the Header, Body and Footer structure needs to be re-built from scratch.
 To handle the issue, we've developed a video repair tool that employs multiple different recovery algorithms tailored to MXF files that have been recorded with specific camera models.

-If you have an unfinalized/unplayable MXF file, we can offer two options to repair it.
+So, if you have an unfinalized/unplayable MXF file, we can offer two options to repair it:

 First, you can try to fix it with the help of our video repair tool – Restore.Media.
 For this, register a free account on this page and then follow the instructions.

 On the camera selection screen, make sure to choose your camera model, so that the tool employs the right recovery algorithm.
 If you can't find your camera in the list, select Generic MXF file: